The GM diet, or the General Motors diet, is a 7-day meal plan that pledges to help you lose 15 pounds in a week.

 Even on days that allow consumption of protein, dieters only take in around 1,00 calories per day.

 On earlier days, an average daily calorie intake can dip below 800 calories for many dieters.
 This is far below recommended calorie intake for healthy adults.

-For a smaller person, 1,200 calories a day is recommended as a bare minimum, and for any average sized adult, a daily minimum of 1,600 - 2,000 calories a day is recommended.
+For a smaller person, 1,200 calories a day is recommended as a bare minimum, and for an average-sized adult, a daily minimum of 1,600 – 2,000 calories a day is recommended.

 By any caloric standards, it’s too few in calories, and trust me, for your metabolism, that’s not a good thing.

 This cabbage diet meal plan also lacks key nutrients and macronutrients, which include proteins, fats and carbohydrates.